 Tubeless IKs like vinyl ultra-cheapies, most PVC Sea Eagles and IKs made from synthetic rubber, like the old Gumotex Sunny (left), merely need seats unclipped before a freshwater hosing and a wipe down.
 A river paddle on a warm day won’t even require a rinse: just wipe the boat dry and roll up till next time.

-In a line Good-looking, roomy, high-pressure package that’s as wide as a packraft and turns like a tanker.
+In a line Good-looking, roomy and high-pressure package that’s as wide as a packraft but turns like a tanker.

 What They Say The innovative Moki II two-person inflatable kayak offers an option removable spraydeck and sprayskirt.
 Giving you even more paddling options, seamlessly convert from a one-person to a two-person boat by simply adjusting the seats.
 Weighing 53lbs, the Moki II features a 2 person spraydeck removable spraydeck and 2 Alpine Lake Sprayskirts, high pressure rigid drop-stitch floor, user friendly push-push valves, 9” removable tracking fin and packs down seamlessly to fit into the included full-size premium carry bag.
 It’s ideal for flat open waters, touring, and ocean paddling.